Improwised/kb.repairrabbit.github.io/content/accessories/how-to-add-additional-accessories.md

 Click “Save”.
 ![How to add an additional accessories?](/images/accessories/click_save.png)

-System will confirm your action, than click "OK".
+System will confirm your action, then click "OK".
 ![How to add an additional accessories?](/images/accessories/confirm_your_system_click_ok.png)